ministryofjustice/manage-recalls-ui/README.md

 you haven't broken anything before pushing.
 Obviously `circleCI` does that for you as well versus any branch but this is for earlier/pre-push feedback.

-So this checks all dependencis installed, builds everything, runs the unit tests, and integration tests including pact tests:
+So this checks all dependencies installed, builds everything, runs the unit tests, and integration tests including pact tests:

 `./build.sh`